ZoomersXYZ/zoomus-websdk-automation-library/ReadMe.md

 ## h2.
-ReadMe

-Not making this into a package yet.
-The logging requires an enviornment variable AUTOMATION_LOG_PATH for the log path.
+ReadMe.

-There's a RELOAD env var if the browser should be refreshed first.
+There's a NAV env var if the browser should be refreshed or go to localhost [again] first.